A fast and spectrally convergent algorithm for rational-order fractional integral and differential equations

 The US method~\cite{olver2013} for differential equations requires three such banded operators which act on ultraspherical polynomials: conversion, multiplication, and differentiation.
 We now revisit these operators in the case of weighted ultraspherical polynomials and introduce new operators corresponding to fractional integration and fractional differentiation of half-integer order.

 {\bf Remark:} In Sections~\ref{sec:half}--\ref{sec:half_Cap} we will seek solutions to FIEs and FDEs formed as linear combinations of Legendre polynomials, $P_n(x)$, and {weighted} Chebyshev polynomials of the second kind, $\sqrt{1+x}U_n(x)$.
 Another possibility is to choose a direct sum of Legendre polynomials and weighted Chebyshev polynomials of the {\em first} kind, $T_n(x)/\sqrt{1+x}$ (for which one can also find explicit and compact formulae for half-integer order integrals and derivatives).
 We make the decision to use second-kind polynomials for the following reasons: Firstly, $T_n(x)$ is not an ultraspherical polynomial.
-In particular, this means that the formulae involving $T_n(x)$ in the next few sections must be treated separately from $C^{(\lambda)}(x)$, which great clutters the exposition.
+In particular, this means that the formulae involving $T_n(x)$ in the next few sections must be treated separately from $C_n^{(\lambda)}(x)$, which greatly clutters the exposition.
 Secondly, in most applications of interest the solution remains finite, so a basis which remains bounded in the computational interval is preferred.
-Yet another posibility is work with more general Jacobi polynomials of appropriate degree and weighting, but again the formulae which follow are less elegant in this setting, and we prefer the ultraspherical polynomials for clarity of exposition.
+(See also the remark in Section~\ref{subsec:rlhalf}.)